-Most patients who are medically eligible for a breast reconstruction surgery in Toronto and Oshawa are individuals who have undergone a mastectomy.
+Most patients who are medically eligible for a breast reconstruction surgery in Toronto and Whitby are individuals who have undergone a mastectomy.
 The ideal candidates are patients whose breast cancer has been eliminated completely through mastectomy and additional treatment.

 Although some patients prefer a breast reconstruction surgery immediately following a mastectomy, there are legitimate reasons to wait as well.
 Many people find it uncomfortable and difficult to think about the options associated with a breast reconstruction surgery while coping with the diagnosis of cancer.
 Other people simply want to avoid surgeries unless they are necessary.
 Some have been medically advised to wait before moving forward with a breast reconstruction if the breast that is being rebuilt requires a more complicated approach.